skaldlabs/skald/docs/api-reference.md

 }
 ```

-### PUT /api/v1/memo/{memo_id}
+### PATCH /api/v1/memo/{memo_id}

-Update an existing memo.
+Partially update an existing memo.
 If the content is updated, all related data (summary, tags, chunks) will be deleted and the memo will be reprocessed.

 **Authentication:** Project API Key or Token (required)